Rigo-codes/WebDevEssentialsNotes/DAY6/FlexGridsPetEmporium/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 ## 7. **Add Navigation Bar Code**
 In this step, you'll ask AI for help to add a navigation bar to your webpage that includes options for "Login," "Our Locations," and "Contact Us."

-  - [ ]  You need `HTML` code to add a navigation bar with "Login," "Our Locations," and "Contact Us" options to the existing HTML boilerplate.
+  - [x ]  You need `HTML` code to add a navigation bar with "Login," "Our Locations," and "Contact Us" options to the existing HTML boilerplate.
 The nav bar will be a black bar at the top once it is styled.
-  - [ ] Open your `index.html` file. and locate the `<header>` tag.
+  - [x ] Open your `index.html` file. and locate the `<header>` tag.
 Paste the navigation bar code between the `<body>` and the `<header>` tags.

 **Explanation:**
 This step introduces a navigation bar that will allow users to easily access key sections of your site.
 By placing the code between the <body> and <header> tags, you ensure that the navigation bar appears at the top of your webpage, making it prominent and user-friendly.